RyanMurdoch1/Lighting_Example/README.md

 * Set up project for Oculus Quest 2 deployment.
 * Built and tested the example at a steady 72 FPS.
 * Total lightmap file size: 14.3 MB.
-* Please note I was limited on time for the baking itself and medium quality settings where used.
+* Please note I was limited on time for the baking itself and medium quality settings were used.

 You can find the APK included in the repo to test on your own device!
 (Note size of APK itself is not optimized)